Soaky Mountain Waterpark Brings Thrills for the Whole Family: Sevierville, TN

 Cabanas

-Cabana rentals start at $50 for a two-person rental and go up to $230 fo ra 20-person rental.
-These are private shelters around the park that include access to a server and a limited menu (food and beverage are extra).
+Cabana rentals start at $69.99 for a two-person rental and go up to $399.99 for a 20-person rental.
+These are private shelters around the park that include access to a server and a limited menu (food and beverages are extra).
+We noticed that you could reserve them at different sections of the park, so if you know that you are going to spend a lot of time in a certain area, shoot for booking a cabana there.

 I saw a lot of families utilizing these.
 They are great as a home base to relax, eat, rest, change diapers, etc. And you rent them by the day.

 If you stay at Wilderness at the Smokies resort across the street, you can purchase discounted tickets or even get them for free during some specials.
+We were able to snag a deal during the last weekend of May that included free tickets to Soaky Mountain, which we took the shuttle from the hotel to the waterpark and back.
 A season pass also includes discounted rooms at Wilderness at the Smokies.

 Would you like to go to Soaky Mountain Waterpark?